-Once the app is ready for release, all that remains is distribution in mobile stores.
+Once the app is released, all that remains is distribution in mobile stores.
 It may seem like a challenge for the first time.
-Android, as an open platform, has a variety of options for app distribution.
+Android, as an open platform, has various options for app distribution.
 But every day, thousands of apps are published in mobile stores.
-Nobody can deny the Google Play Store’s popularity and domination in the field of mobile applications.
+Nobody can deny the Google Play Store’s popularity and domination in mobile applications.
 This article focuses solely on Android apps and dives deeper into Google Play’s requirements.
 You will be led through the entire process with this step-by-step guide.

-Before the real process of app submission can begin and your app will be available to install, a few things must be completed.
-It goes without saying how important testing your application is.
-You should test your app as many times as possible and be 100 percent sure that it’ll work admirably.
-Unit tests are a must for an application as it tests the logic of it.
+Before the real process of app submission can begin, and your app will be available to install, a few things must be completed.
+It goes without saying how vital testing your application is.
+You should test your app as often as possible and be 100 percent sure it’ll work admirably.
+Unit tests are a must for an application as it tests its logic.
 Moreover, nice to have instrumentation tests before uploading the app.

-The desired API level criteria must be met by new apps.
+New apps must meet the desired API level criteria.
 The target SDK version is a number that indicates the most recent Android version for which an app is built.
 The size of the app is also quite important.
 Users are less likely to download an app that takes up too much storage space on their smartphone.
 Furthermore, Google limits the program size to 100MB.
-When your app surpasses this limit, it’s possible to use the Android APK Expansion file which divides the app into parts.
+When your app surpasses this limit, it’s possible to use the Android APK Expansion file, which divides the app into parts.

 You should be aware that to get your app published on Google Play, you must pay a price of USD 25, which is Google’s registration fee.
 This is a one-time charge.
-It permits you to create a developer account and publish as many applications as you like as long as you maintain quality.
+It permits you to create a developer account and publish as many applications as possible as you maintain quality.

-Moving on to the process of publishing an app to Google Play, you should know that checking and reviewing can take up to 7 days, and in certain circumstances, much longer.
+Moving on to publishing an Android app on the Google Play Store, you should know that checking and reviewing can take up to 7 days and, in certain circumstances, much longer.
 The predicted time will be displayed on the Google Play Developer Console.